A-Kuo/MLB-Analytics-and-Forecasting-App/README.md

 - The MLB Stats API is fully public and does not require authentication for read access
 - Baseball Savant's CSV search endpoint is unofficial/undocumented; treat it as best-effort and always behind a graceful fallback (see the Statcast reliability note above)
-- Live game data typically posts within 5–10 minutes of completion
+- Live game data should ideally post within 5–10 minutes of completion.
+Currently undergoing final integrations, so **database might experience breakages and backfill errors.**
-- Team logos are served directly from MLB's CDN; no static assets needed
-- The news feed keyword filter uses simple substring matching on headline text